Last updated on July 17th, 2023 at 03:26 am

 Summary – Hyatt Regency Bali

 In Summary: we quite enjoyed the Hyatt Regency.
 Due to it’s size the potential for getting a suite upgrade is good.
 Second, the boardwalk is a lovely space for a stroll.
 Third, the Lounge is a tremendous value.
-Fourth, it is a Category 1 property which cost us 5,000 points a night.
+Fourth, it was a Category 1 property and only cost us 5,000 points per night.
+Now it is a Category 2 property but still worth it (during shoulder season – in our opinion).
 And lastly, there are great amenities close by.
 Therefore, this Bali Hyatt will definitely be on our list for maintaining our Globalist status.

 PRO TIP: The NEST Spa is next door to the Regency.
 It was my favorite spa in Bali.
 They book up 3-5 days in advance, so best to make a reservation early.